Cap-go/website/content/blog/in-app-purchases-capacitor.md

 Service credentials need to be set up for RevenueCat to communicate with the app stores on your behalf.
 See RevenueCat guides [App Store Connect Shared Secret](https://www.revenuecat.com/docs/itunesconnect-app-specific-shared-secret), [Play Service Credentials](https://www.revenuecat.com/docs/creating-play-service-credentials), and [Amazon Appstore Shared Secret](https://www.revenuecat.com/docs/amazon-appstore) for more information.

-Note that Play service credentials can take up to 36 hours to propagate throughout Google's servers.
+Note that play service credentials can take up to 36 hours to propagate throughout Google's servers.

 ## 3. Product Configuration

 ### ▶️ Store Setup

 Before you can start using RevenueCat to fetch products, you must configure your products in the respective stores.
-See the following guides for [App Store Connect](https://www.revenuecat.com/docs/ios-products), [Google Play Console](https://www.revenuecat.com/docs/android-products), [Amazon Appstore](https://www.revenuecat.com/docs/amazon-product-setup), and [Stripe](https://www.revenuecat.com/docs/stripe-products) for help navigating through this process.
+See the following guides for [App Store Connect](https://www.revenuecat.com/docs/ios-products), [Google Play Console](https://www.revenuecat.com/docs/android-products), [Amazon Appstore](https://www.revenuecat.com/docs/amazon-product-setup), and [Stripe](https://www.revenuecat.com/docs/stripe-products) for help to navigate through this process.

 If you are selling iOS products, be sure to sign your 'Paid Applications Agreement' and fill out your bank and tax information in **App Store Connect > Agreements, Tax, and Banking**. **This needs to be completed before you can test any purchases**.